ivankatliarchuk/sms/documentation/domain_modelling/domain_structural_model.md

 ## Candidate classes

-Selection of candidate objects in the problem domain to be represented as classes based on the noun phrases from the [initial problem statement](./initial_problem_statement.md).
+Selection of candidate objects in the problem domain to be represented as classes based on the noun phrases from the _[Initial problem statement](./initial_problem_statement.md)_.

 Table 1.
 Selection of objects as candidate classes